hichem/springboot-example/README.md

 ./setup-k8s-auth.sh
 ```

 ## Helm Installation

+Helm is the configuration management tool for Kubernetes applications.

 - Download helm from official website
 - Run the command below to initialize helm CLI and install Tiller into the cluster (can be minikube or other)